reddeupenn/kdtreePathTracerOptimization/README.md

   ![treetest2](./presentation/cornell.2016-11-28_08-15-26z.84samp.png)

   * Implementation update 2.
   Finally managed to get the entire geometry to get traversed using a non recursive solution.
 This is not ideal but it's still quite a lot faster than having a bounding box.
 Not complete yet but the results are stating to look promising.
-THe data structure in place was flattened to compensate the lack of recursion in CUDA.
+The data structure in place was flattened to compensate the lack of recursion in CUDA.
 Here's the stanford bunny with a little over 200k vertices:
   ![treetest3](./presentation/cornell.2016-11-28_08-15-26z.84samp.png)

   * Data structure changes: